TouK/flink-scala/README.md

 For now Flink does not support scala 2.13.
 For more refer to https://issues.apache.org/jira/browse/FLINK-13414

-Our solution to deploy scala 2.13 code to Flink, until it's officially supported:
+Our solution to deploy scala 2.13 code to Flink, until it's officially supported (or Flink becomes really scala-free):

 ```bash
 rm $FLINK_HOME/lib/flink-scala*.jar